 Imagine this: You’re a seller trying to list your product.
-You take photos, pick a category, choose a location, and finalize your post.
+You take photos, pick a category, choose a location, and finalise your post.

 The Step-by-Step OLX Ad Posting Journey

 The graphs below reveal user drop-offs at each step of the ad posting process.
-By analyzing these trends, we can identify friction points and improve the seller experience for higher conversions.
+By analysing these trends, we can identify friction points and improve the seller experience for higher conversions.

 1. Day to Day: Seller Drop-Off Trends: A sharp decline on Day 2 highlights potential issues affecting ad completion rates.